DATA PROTECTION POLICY AND PROCEDURES

 - Set out clear procedures for responding to requests for information

-The Data Protection Officer on the Board of Trustees is: Cathy Pettingale
+The Data Protection Officer reporting to the Board of Trustees is: Cathy Pettingale

 The Data Protection Officer will be responsible for ensuring that the policy is implemented and will have overall responsibility for: